Leana Wen: Planned Parenthood

-Wen was appointed to the position of President of Planned Parenthood Federation of America on September 18, 2018.
-She was the first medical doctor to serve in the role in nearly 50 years and was the first woman doctor to do so ever.
-In an interview with Elle, Wen described her excitement to be at the helm of the organization where both she and her mother had received significant medical care many years prior.
+On September 18, 2018, Wen was appointed president of Planned Parenthood Federation of America.
+She was the first medical doctor to serve in the role in nearly 50 years and was the first woman doctor ever to do so.
+In an interview with Elle magazine, Wen described her excitement to be at the helm of the organization where both she and her mother had received significant medical care many years prior.

 Wen envisioned a new direction for discourse surrounding Planned Parenthood, endeavoring to frame abortion access as an issue of healthcare rather than politics.
 She also wanted to expand the services provided by Planned Parenthood clinics to include treatment for medical concerns unrelated to reproduction, especially treatment for opioid addiction and easy access to Naloxone (in keeping with her former work as Health Commissioner in Baltimore).
 In an op-ed for the New York Times after her departure from the organization, she described her initial goal as "finding common ground with the large majority of Americans who can unite behind the goal of improving the health and well-being of women and children."
 Wen's appointment and proposed strategic plan received mixed reviews, with commentators on both sides of the political spectrum both praising her novel approach and criticizing it as "backing away from the fight [for abortion access]."

-Wen's tenure at PPFA saw many major events with implications for reproductive healthcare, starting with the confirmation hearings and appointment to the Supreme Court of Brett Kavanaugh, and ending with the implementation of the nationwide Title X gag rule under the Trump-Pence administration.
+Wen's tenure at Planned Parenthood saw many major events with implications for reproductive healthcare, starting with the confirmation hearings and appointment to the Supreme Court of Brett Kavanaugh, and ending with the implementation of the nationwide Title X gag rule under the Trump-Pence administration.
 This legislation prevented medical providers who received funding from Title X from referring patients for abortion services and also prohibited the performance of abortions in the same facility as providers who received Title X funding (the rule was later overturned in 2021 by the Biden-Harris administration).
 The period also saw a marked increase in the number of laws passed at the state level that restricted access to abortions.